-^{} The ownership interest of 18% reflects IFC's ownership interest taking into consideration the overall commitments for the IFC Catalyst Funds, which is comprised of IFC Catalyst Fund, LP, IFC Catalyst Fund (UK), LP and IFC Catalyst Fund (Japan), LP (collectively, IFC Catalyst Funds).
+^{} By virtue of certain rights granted to non-IFC limited partner interests, IFC does not control or consolidate this fund.
+The ownership interest of 18% reflects IFC's ownership interest taking into consideration the overall commitments for the IFC Catalyst Funds, which is comprised of FIG Catalyst Fund, LP, IFC Catalyst Fund (UK), LP and IFC Catalyst Fund (Japan), LP (collectively, IFC Catalyst Funds).
 IFC does not have an ownership interest in either the IFC Catalyst Fund (UK), LP or the IFC Catalyst Fund (Japan), LP.

-^{} The ownership interest of 20% reflects IFC's ownership interest taking into consideration the current committed amounts for the IFC Global Emerging Markets Fund of Funds, which are comprised of IFC Global Emerging Markets Fund of Funds, LP and IFC Global Emerging Markets Fund of Funds, (Japan Parallel) LP.
+The ownership interest of 20% reflects IFC's ownership interest taking into consideration the current committed amounts for the IFC Global Emerging Markets Fund of Funds, which are comprised of IFC Global Emerging Markets Fund of Funds, LP and IFC Global Emerging Markets Fund of Funds, (Japan Parallel) LP.
 IFC is the sole limited partner of IFC Global Emerging Markets Fund of Funds, LP.
-IFC does not have an ownership interest in the IFC Global Emerging Markets Fund of Funds, (Japan Parallel) LP.

-be due and payable to settle these non-controlling interests, assuming an orderly liquidation of RBCF on June 30, 2016, approximates the \$23 million of non-controlling interests reflected on IFC's consolidated balance sheet at June 30, 2016.
+IFC does not have an ownership interest in the IFC Global Emerging Markets Fund of Funds, (Japan Parallel) LP be due and payable to settle these non-controlling interests, assuming an orderly liquidation of RBCF on June 30, 2016, approximates the \$23 million of non-controlling interests reflected on IFC's consolidated balance sheet at June 30, 2016.